illsk1lls/RetroControlPanel/README.md

 If your console is set to use legacy mode or the new terminal mode by default, it will be temporarily switched to ConsoleV2 while the script is running, and changed back when the script is closed.
 This will persist through RunOnce reboot during domain join, even if the script was unable to close properly due to restart.<br>

-Updater included, linked back to this Git, to ensure you are always running the latest version. ;)<br>
+Script checks to make sure its the same version hosted on this Git, and updates itself if not. ;)<br>